tudelft/indiflightSupport/Simulation/Python/README.md

 Run (I think Linux only right now, if using the IndiflightHIL interface)

-    ./sim.py --hil /dev/ttyUSB0 --mocap 10.0.0.1 5005
+    ./quadSimExample.py --hil /dev/ttyUSB0 --mocap 10.0.0.1 5005

+If you have a compiled Indiflight TARGET=MOCKUP library, you can run that SIL:

+    ./quadSimExample.py --sil

-See `./sim.py --help` for all interface config options.
+See `./quadSimExample.py --help` for all interface config options.
-Modify `./sim.py:runSim()` to suit your multicopter model needs
+Modify `./quadSimExample.py` to suit your multicopter model needs

 Open browser to http://localhost:5000